ConsenSysMesh/blockapps-web3/README.md

 This is not a wrapper around web3, so when using BlockApps + Web3, you must still include web3 in your project.

+**A couple considerations before using this library**:

+1. BlockApps is currently in active development.
+Because of this, the web3 provider doesn't currently point to a server synced with the actual Ethereum network.
+This will change very soon.

-**IMPORTANT NOTE**: due to a current limitation of BlockApps at the time of this writing, `eth_call` requests cost Ether, and are treated just like transactions sent via `eth_sendTransaction`.
-Please take this into account when choosing to use BlockApps as a backend for your app.
+1. In the same vein as the above, **all `eth_call` requests cost Ether**, and are treated just like transactions sent via `eth_sendTransaction`.

 ### Install